ElvisWang2010/WROFE-2025/README.md

 ## Drive System

-Our car uses a rear wheel drive (RWD), meaning that motor's power is transmitted to the back wheels rather than the front.
+Our car uses a rear wheel drive (RWD), meaning that the motor's power is transmitted to the back wheels rather than the front.
 This configuration provides many benefits to the car.

 </br>